Revisiting Q-ball Interactions with Matters

 Hence, the absolute value of the prefactor of $B_+$ is unity, while the absolute value of the prefactor of $B_-$ is $e^{- i (E-2\omega) R \cos\theta'} = e^{(E-2\omega) R \sinh \eta}$ at the Q-ball boundary.
 The analytically-continued momentum for $B_-$ is given by

 and hence, the right-handed anti-quark $B_-$ is no longer the propagating wave.

 The probability flux is defined in terms of the direction normal to the Q-ball surface.
-In contrast to the previous case, there are two non-zero constant spinors for the reflected quarks, $B_\pm$, while the constant spinors for the transmitted quarks are quite suppressed in the large $M_{(\pm)} R$ limit and we ignore them.
+There are two non-zero constant spinors for the reflected quarks, $B_\pm$, while the constant spinors for the transmitted quarks are quite suppressed in the large $M_{(\pm)} R$ limit and we ignore them.
 Therefore, the probability flux after the scattering consists only of the reflected quarks in this limit, and we find

 Once we choose the oblique angle to be $\theta = \theta' = 0$, it corresponds to the scattering with normal incident.
 In the limit of large Q-ball radius $R$, we find $B_+ = C_+ = 0$ and